bulutthecat/ControlGPT/README.md

    4. Run ChatGPT generated one-liner python scripts such as easy as, "Hey Hal, make a sound out of my speakers using python."
    5. Search for system-wide applications and files using your voice, "Hey Hal, search locally for Firefox."
    6. Send emails through Gmail with a command like, "Hey Hal, send an email to dev@gmail.com with the text 'Hi, how are you.'"
    7. Control household appliances like smart plugs and bulbs.
+(Currently under development)

 # How it works